Rocky Vista University

-Rocky Vista University (RVU) is a private, for-profit medical school with campus locations in Parker, Colorado and Ivins, Utah.
+Rocky Vista University (RVU) is a private, for-profit medical school with campuses in Englewood, Colorado, in Ivins, Utah, and in Billings, Montana.
 The school opened in 2006 as the only modern for-profit medical school in the United States although other for-profit schools have since opened.
 RVU's College of Osteopathic Medicine (RVUCOM) grants the Doctor of Osteopathic Medicine degree and admitted its inaugural class of medical students at the Parker, Colorado campus in August 2008.

 History

 Rocky Vista University opened in 2006, and the first class was admitted in 2008.
 The school graduated its inaugural class on May 19, 2012.
 In 2017, a second campus was opened in Ivins, Utah, admitting its first class of osteopathic medical students in the fall of 2017.
 In September 2018, the first class of physician assistant students began coursework.

-The college is fully accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation, and regionally by the Higher Learning Commission.
+The college is accredited by the American Osteopathic Association Commission on Osteopathic College Accreditation and the Higher Learning Commission.

+In 2023, Rocky Vista University opened a new medical school, the Montana College of Osteopathic Medicine, in Billings, Montana.

 Academics

-Doctor of Osteopathic Medicine
+Doctor of Osteopathic Medicine (DO)

-RVUCOM offers the Doctor of Osteopathic Medicine (DO) degree, which follows a systems-based, four-year (eight-semester) curriculum.
+RVU offers a Doctor of Osteopathic Medicine (DO) degree at the Colorado, Utah, and Montana campuses.
 Years 1 and 2 of the program consist primarily of classroom-based learning, focusing on the basic health sciences.
 Years 3 and 4 of the curriculum consist of clinical clerkships (rotations) in major medical specialties.
 Clerkship sites for RVUCOM students include various hospitals and clinics in Colorado, Utah, Wyoming, Idaho, Arizona and South Dakota.

-Physician Assistant
+Doctor of Nurse Anesthesia Practice (DNAP)

+The Doctor of Nurse Anesthesia Practice (DNAP) program will be offered at the Colorado Campus.

+Master's degrees

-A Master of Physician Assistant Studies (MPAS) program is offered at the Parker, CO campus.
-The curriculum includes two semesters of classroom based didactics, followed by five semesters of clinical rotations.
-The program holds provisional accreditation status from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+A Master of Physician Assistant Studies (MPAS) program is offered at the Colorado campus.
+The MPAS curriculum is adapted from a competency-based model.
+A Master of Science in Biomedical Sciences (MSBS) program is offered at the Colorado and Utah campuses.
+And a Master of Medical Sciences (MMS) program is offered at the Montana campus.

-Graduate studies

-Rocky Vista University offers a nine-month (30 semester hour) graduate program on both campuses leading to the Master of Science in Biomedical Sciences (MSBS) degree.
-The program is designed for students looking to strengthen their competitiveness and academic background for admission to professional health programs.

 For-profit status

-RVUCOM is notable for being the first modern day, for-profit medical school operating in the United States.
+RVU is the first modern day, for-profit medical school operating in the United States.
 As such, its opening generated controversy.
 Critics raise concerns that a for-profit school will be beholden to investors, and lack credibility.
 Supporters say that the school is held to the same academic and accreditation standards as other medical schools.

-Rocky Vista LLC was founded by Yife Tien and his wife Lucy Chua Tien, MD in 2006 and governed by a board of trustees.
+Rocky Vista LLC was founded by Yife Tien and his wife Lucy Chua Tien in 2006 and governed by a board of trustees.
 Castle Pines Holdings LLC was established as a holding company to control the Tiens' interest in Rocky Vista LLC and provide stability in the event of Tien's death or incapacity.
 In 2019, the ownership of Rocky Vista University was transferred to Medforth Global Healthcare Education, the owner-operator of St. George's University in Grenada.